thisismypassport/shrinko8/README.md

 ## Unused variable lints

-This lint alerts you when you've declared a local but never used it, which is usually a mistake.
+This lint alerts you when you've declared a variable but never used it, which is usually a mistake.

 It also tells you when the *last* parameter of a function is unused, as that's either a mistake or a waste of a token.